Andy Moody

 Representative Legal Matters

-• Advised an international oil major in English High Court proceedings related to an offshore oil spill in Nigeria.
+- Advising an international oil major in English High Court proceedings related to an offshore oil spill in Nigeria.

-• Advised EBRD in an international arbitration subject to English procedural law and Bulgarian substantive law.
-This arbitration was governed by the UNCITRAL rules and had the LCIA as appointing authority.
+- Advising a South African diamond company in an arbitration subject to English procedural law and Russian substantive law – This ad hoc arbitration was governed by the UNCITRAL Rules.

 Professional Associations and Memberships